Djimmert/LT2021/README.md

 Needs installation instructions

 To-do:
-qs starting with verb
+[DEPS] qs starting with verb
+[DEPS] For what/which questions
+conditional statements
 "director jurassic world fallen kingdo" may not be time
-For what/which questions